zyllio/zyllio-plugin-vuejs/README.md

 # Zyllio Plugin VueJS : Counter

-This Zyllio plugin is a Chart Component implemented using [VueJS](https://v3.vuejs.org/)
+This Zyllio plugin is a Conter Component implemented using [VueJS](https://v3.vuejs.org/)

 # Demonstration